College Course Placement, Public Institutions

 Smarter Balanced Scores can Help with College Course Placement

-In 2015, Oregon Community College Presidents and University Provosts agreed to incorporate Smarter Balanced test scores into their processes for student placement into entry-level, credit-bearing college courses without need for additional placement testing for developmental education.
-These agreements apply to high school students graduating in 2016, 2017, or 2018 and entering an Oregon community college or public university the following fall.
-The agreements will be reviewed, renewed and/or revised in 2018 based on evidence of success.
+In 2015, Oregon Community College Presidents and University Provosts agreed to incorporate Smarter Balanced test scores into their processes for student placement into credit-bearing college courses.
+These agreements apply to high school students graduating in Oregon and entering an Oregon community college or public university the following fall.
+The agreements were extended in 2018 to support continued improvement of score reporting.